Frequently Asked Questions

 What type of sport drink is available on the course?

-GU.
-It's available at the Miles Canyon Bridge and Chadburn Lake.
+Gatorade.
+It's available at the Miles Canyon Bridge, Chadburn Lake, Schwatka Lake and the final Chadburn Lake Road Crossing.